It never fails. When the temperature drops and driving rain comes back to the northwest, I start craving gingerbread cake.

 This delicious gingerbread cake has a full measure of ginger (both fresh and ground), as well as freshly ground black pepper.
 The latter give it an unexpected and very welcome kick.

 Note Recipe shared with permission.
-My additions are in brown text.
+My additions/comments are in orange text.

 1 cup (2 sticks) unsalted butter, room temperature